Harshil-Anuwadia/Harshil-Anuwadia.github.io/README.md

 ## API & SDK

-Our API and SDK provide seamless integration with popular programming languages and frameworks, making it easy to incorporate AI into your applications.
-With our API and SDK, you can access your trained models from anywhere and deliver AI-powered experiences to your users.
+Our API and SDK enable effortless integration with leading programming languages and frameworks, allowing you to easily embed AI into your applications.
+Access your trained models from anywhere and deliver powerful AI-driven experiences to your users with ease.

 ## Contributing